ThomasAuriel/HTML-Handbook/data/00-presentation/presentation.md

 <headline/>
 <content>
-This handbook is a tool which provide a simple handbook rendered through HTML.
+This handbook is a tool which provides a simple handbook rendered through HTML.

 # Website
-This tool is publish on github : https://github.com/ThomasAuriel/HTML-Handbook
+This tool is published on Github: https://github.com/ThomasAuriel/HTML-Handbook.

 </content>
 <subcontent/>